 - Direct outreach marketing to influencers with cold emails or DMs.

 Long messages and personalized videos work great with Facebook groups.
-This is the video that I posted to one of those groups:

 For influencer marketing, I used a simple, custom-tailored message.
 Nothing fancy but it works wonders:

 Thanks for accepting my friendship request.
 I’ve been reading a lot of your stuff on SeoNick.
 Haven’t got a chance to get to your eBook yet, but hopefully, will do that soon